WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

-Similarly to Service Worker, this specification allows a resource in a “trusted” Web Bundle to be served as its claimed URL if the claimed URL matches within the scope of “unsigned bundle scope” of the distributor URL, and Service-Worker-Allowed response header also allowed the scope to be extended beyond the default path of the distributor URL.
+Similarly to Service Worker, this specification allows a resource in a “trusted” Web Bundle to be served as its claimed URL if the claimed URL matches within the scope of “unsigned bundle scope” of the distributor URL, and if `Service-Worker-Allowed` response header is given the default scope can be also extended```

+The original text was probably a bit garbled.. (feel free to modify further) beyond the default path of the distributor URL.

 #### 17. What should this questionnaire have asked?